chamodidesilva/AWS-Examples/README.md

 * **VPC**

 Covered basic operations via AWS CLI like creating, deleting, updating VPC components like subnets, route tables, NACLs and internet gateways.
 Used CloudFormation templates to set up a VPC with basic operations.

+* **EC2**

+Setup EC2 instances via CLoudFormation for testing VPC behaviour on a resource and for connecting to the Redis cache.
+Provisioned the instances with an IAM role and inserted user data at the creation to run an Apache server.

 * **S3**